Canister Purge Valve Replacement

 This is because the flickering of the warning check engine light can indicate a lot of issues including faulty injectors, vacuum leaks, wiring disconnections, and unprecedented emissions.
 Warning messages on the check engine light can be a simple “check” in yellow or red color, P0441, or EVAP texts.

-Canister Purge Valve Replacement: Idling Problems
+Canister Purge Valve Replacement, Symptoms #2: Idling Problems

 Idling is the phenomenon when a car is unable to move despite having the fuel or power to do so.
 Rough idling may cause a car to slip, as opposed to when the car is idling in a smooth ride.